brutebee/CryptoGiggles/README.md

 ## Requirements: What You'll Need

 - Python 3: Because why settle for Python 2 when you can have the latest and greatest?
-- cryptography library: Because real developers know that encryption is no laughing matter (most of the time).
+- cryptography library: (pip install cryptography) Because real developers know that encryption is no laughing matter (most of the time).

 ## Disclaimer: Laughs Guaranteed, Security...
 Well, Maybe